-These noise violations aren’t only a legal liability, they also make for a poor end-user experience for whoever will be occupying the space in and around the building.
-The excessive noise can result in a loss of productivity, increased occupant stress, and a hit to the reputation of the people responsible for designing the building.
+These noise violations aren’t only a legal liability, they also take a toll on your structure and the machinery over time, and make for a poor end-user experience for whoever will be occupying the space in and around the building.
+The excessive noise can result in a loss of productivity, increased occupant stress, greater costs down the road and a hit to the reputation of the people responsible for designing the building.

-If considered in the construction of a project, vibration isolation can offer simple, affordable solutions to any building’s vibration problems.
+If considered in the initial design and construction of a project, Gaus Scott Company can offer simple, affordable solutions to any building’s vibration problems.

 How does Vibration Isolation Work?

 Vibration isolators are made up of two mounting plates – one attached to the machinery and the other attached to the ground – and a coiled spring that connects them.
 This design allows the machinery to vibrate as normal without passing that vibration along to the stable ground.